 Community presentations and updates

 While water storage in the Macquarie valley remains at critically low levels, we will update you as news comes in via our media releases and water operations updates.
-This will be in addition to our weekly Regional NSW drought report.
+This will be in addition to our monthly Regional NSW drought report.